-- Discounts and marketing department wages which all feed into producing entertainment, marketing and promotional activities!
+These all feed into producing entertainment, marketing and promotional activities!

 Our industry, like others, is fiercely competing for the entertainment dollar.
 With consumers spending more time researching their options, every promotion and advertisement must capture and hold the consumers’ attention.
 The use of reward systems is very topical and, if not implemented correctly, may become burdensome on the financial return.
 As venues implement new or restructured reward systems and other promotional campaigns, each of these should be dissected prior to inception to establish costs and a regular ROI (Return on Investment) strategy.
 Additionally, we must measure the use of all advertising and marketing materials.
 It is very common for venues to implement a promotion or activity that, when dissected, ultimately loses the venue money.

-One way or another, venues must examine each and every line item under AEMP each year and determine if the continuation is warranted.
+One way or another, venues must examine each line item under AEMP each year and determine if the continuation is warranted.
 At the end of the day you must ask yourself, “If this was my money, would I do it?”

 DWS have assisted many venues in reviewing AEMP and providing tools aimed specifically to your venue.
 For an independent audit please contact John Dickson 0417 721 942 or email@example.com